ericbaranowski/latte-universe/README.md

 # latte-universe

 Welcome to the default Latte repository.
-When you install Latte, the repository that comes initially is the `Seanld` repo, which is directed at this URL (https://github.com/Seanld/latte-universe).
+When you install Latte, the repository that comes initially is the `default` repo, which is directed at this URL (https://github.com/Seanld/latte-universe).

 ## All Packages